joshterrill/hacked.codes/content/blog/2022/extracting-router-firmware-uart-jtagulator/index.md

     </p>
 </div>

-When using `binwalk` to extract firmware, epsecially for non-open-source routers, there's a chance that the firmware might be encrypted.
+When using `binwalk` to extract firmware, especially for non-open-source routers, there's a chance that the firmware might be encrypted.
 We can check this by running `binwalk -E output.bin`, giving us an output that looks like this:

 <div class="ascii-player" data-path="/asciinema/entropy.cast"></div>